Easy and quick recipe for delicious Thai chicken curry with coconut cream and basil. Best served with fluffy long grain rice!

 Instructions

-- Heat a big skillet and add the oil and the chicken cubes.
-Let the chicken cubes brown from one side on high heat, about 6-7 minutes.
-Turn them to cook from the other side about 5-6 minutes more, transfer in a bowl and keep warm.
+- Heat a big skillet over high heat and add the oil and the chicken cubes.
+Let the chicken cubes brown from one side, about 6-7 minutes.
+Turn them to cook from the other side about 5-6 minutes more, and transfer them in a bowl.

-- In the same skillet, add the onion, bay leaves, scallions, cashews and a little extra oil if necessary.
-Reduce to medium high heat and cook until the onion is translucent, about 5 minutes.
+- In the same skillet, add the onion, the bay leaves, the green onions, the cashews and a little extra oil if necessary.
+Reduce to medium-high heat and cook until the onion is translucent, about 5 minutes.

-- In the meantime, in a jug or bowl, mix the cold water and corn flour until dissolved (this step is optional.
+- In the meantime, make the thickener: in a jug or small bowl, mix the cold water with the cornstarch until dissolved (this step is optional.
 You should do this if you want the cream on thick side).
-Add the coconut cream, lime juice and zest, ginger, basil, soya, sugar, anise, cardamom, salt and pepper.
-Stir to combine.

-- Add the chicken back to the skillet, add the coconut cream mixture and cook stirring constantly for 5-10 minutes until thickened.
+- Add the chicken back to the skillet with the coconut curry and simmer, stirring frequently for 5-10 minutes, or until thickened.

-- Serve with some rice or noodles.
-Sprinkle with some crashed pink pepper corns (optional)
+- Serve with long grain rice or noodles.
+Sprinkle with crashed pink peppercorns or chopped chives.

 Quick, simple, and most importantly delicious.
 This is right up my alley!
 Love finding new treasures like this!!